austral-electronics/QuantumCM4/README.md

 ***Multilanguage** : Pre-installed C/C++/Qt, Python.
 Easy installation of NodeJS, Node-Red, Rust, Java, Go...*

 ***Applications** : The Quantum CM4 Processor is designed to be embedded into a third-party system in a harsh environment, like a boat, a vehicle, a drone, a machine, an outdoor gateway …
-It is designed for low latency applications using remote in browser displays and suitable for a variety of use cases : Interfacing sensors, actuators and PLCs, Data collection, Automation systems, command control, Robotics, Guidance, Datalog, IOT, IA, Cloud, Dashboards, Asset tracking, Machine monitoring …*
+It is designed for low latency applications using remote in browser displays and suitable for a variety of use cases : Interfacing sensors, actuators and PLCs, Data collection, Energy Management, Buildings and boats automation systems, climate control, command control, Robotics, Guidance, Datalog, IOT, IA, Cloud, Dashboards, Asset tracking, Machine monitoring, security systems …*

 ***Sectors** : Marine, Industry, Drones, Robotics, Off-Highway Vehicles, Agriculture …*